Frequently Asked Questions

 What devices can I use?

-Lexinglo - English Lessons works on all modern devices including desktop computers, laptops, tablets, and smartphones.
-The website is fully responsive and optimized for mobile use.
+Lexinglo works on modern desktops, laptops, tablets, and phones.
+The site is fully responsive.

 Do I need any special software?